CDulst/PersonalPassionProject/README.md

 ## The Concept
-The problem of VR being not owned by enough users therefore not being accessible enough is where my passion project is based upon.
+The problem of VR being not owned by enough users therefore not being accessible enough is where my passion project's base lies.

 What if we combine both virtual reality and traditional web platforms so that both people in VR and people not in VR can interact with one another.
-Make it they don't get separated and that VR can add to the already existing social media world.
+Make it so they don't get separated and that VR can add to the already existing social media world.

 In my VR Social Experiment 2 different users will interact with one another.

-1 is in the VR world, Hewithin the experience is the "test subject" and he gets placed in an initial white and empty experimentroom with a screen on the end.
+1 is in the VR world, He within the experience is the "test subject" and he gets placed in an initial white and empty experiment room with a screen on the end.

 1 is on a webapp.
 He is the overseer of the experiment with a fitting platform as interaction tool.